Agent Connection

 You will need the following information to install the Bigeye agent.

-- Set up a VM / host (infrastructure requirements below)
+Set up a VM / host

-- Bigeye credentials
+Bigeye credentials

-- Company prefix
+Company prefix

 - This is the first part of your Bigeye URL (e.g. “app” for app.bigeye.com)

-- docker access token
+Docker access token

 - Bigeye will provide this